Frederick Louis Riefkohl: World War II

 The Japanese Admiral Gunichi Mikawa of the Japanese Navy decided to make a surprise attack on the American ships, leading to the Battle of Savo Island.
 He first destroyed an Australian cruiser, then damaged the USS Chicago before going after the USS Vincennes.
 Riefkohl was summoned up to the bridge and believed that a minor skirmish was taking place with a ship.
 When the Japanese ships turned on their searchlights, Riefkohl mistook them for the American ships from the Southern Force and asked them over the radio to turn off their lights because enemy vessels might be near.
 The Japanese answered the message with a fusillade of shells and torpedoes.

 Riefkohl ordered a starboard turn, but the torpedoes hit and exploded, destroying both engine rooms.
 The USS Vincennes fired back and may have hit the Kinugasa, a Japanese cruiser.
 The Vincennes received 85 direct hits and Riefkohl ordered his men to abandon the ship.
 The sailors manned the life rafts and the Vincennes rolled over and sank with 342 men still aboard.
 Riefkohl was presented a Purple Heart for the wounds which he received.

 HMAS Canberra, USS Vincennes, USS Quincy, and USS Astoria sank and the USS Chicago was badly damaged in the battle.
 However, despite their losses they had successfully screened the amphibious ships that were still unloading to the east.
+Admiral Mikawa made the decision to evacuate his forces rather than press on to attack the landing ships.
+He was unaware of the early retreat of US aircraft carriers and was concerned about his ships' ability to withstand air attacks the following day.

+In the aftermath of the worst naval defeat in the history of the United States, the Navy censored the news of the Battle of Savo Island.
+Mikawa's force had achieved complete surprise.
+Captain Riefkohl testified repeatedly about his actions on August 8-9 and was never formally disciplined.
+The Hepburn investigation issued a broad indictment of naval preparedness for night actions by the Japanese, in particular making assumptions about what the Japanese were likely to do rather than what they were capable of doing.
+A breakdown in communications and early awareness of the Japanese battle group's presence was cited as a notable factor in the defeat.
+This included overconfidence in inadequate radar systems and a lack of effective air reconnaissance.The Navy investigation led to reforms in the area of outfitting ships with less flammable materials and separating the tactical command of a battle group from the command of the individual ships.
+Although Savo Island was not a decisive battle, the defeat ultimately hardened the US Navy as a fighting force.
+The Battle of Guadalcanal continued for six more months before the Americans prevailed.